 Ways to prepare for laser hair removal?

 The steps you can take to prepare for your appointment include limiting all forms of hair removal treatments except shaving six weeks before your appointment.
 You should also avoid sun exposure six weeks before and after your procedure.
 If you do plan on going outside, wear sunscreen on the areas that will be treated, as the sun can damage the hair follicles.

 Laser hair removal appointments are fast, efficient and usually painless.
 First, the technician will trim the hair to right above the skin’s surface.
 The technician will also apply topical numbing cream 20-30 minutes before the treatment to help deter laser pulse stings.
 Since it takes time for the cream to activate, the technician will take that time to set the laser equipment based on your skin color and the color, thickness and location of the hair.

 For most patients, the recovery process after removal is easy.
 Many people return to their regular routines.
 Doctors recommend patients continue wearing sunscreen to help prevent irritation.
 Immediately after the procedure, your hairs will be noticeably reduced.
 Within two to eight weeks after your procedure, you may notice an increase in hair growth.
 There is no need to worry because not all hair follicles respond at the same rate to the laser.
 For permanent hair removal, you will need between three and eight sessions and a yearly touch-up session.

 Laser hair removal in Columbia, Lexington, Camden and Irmo

-Laser hair removal treatments are not for everyone.
+These treatments are not for everyone.
 Before trying this procedure, consult your dermatologist to go over the best options for you.
-For more information about laser hair removal or any other cosmetic dermatology services, contact us today.
+For more information about how laser hair removal does work or any other cosmetic dermatology services, contact us today.